Don’t miss out on these popular campsites in South Australia’s national parks – book in advance

 Planning holidays is a skill that comes so naturally to some people, and then there are others who really struggle with it.

 Add to the mix that some places are so popular to go to that you really need to be organised if you want to secure a spot to stay.

 That’s the case for many of South Australia’s national parks.
-Some campsites are filling up more quickly while the nation is holidaying at home, while others have loyal visitors who keep coming back year after year.
+Some campsites are much-loved for their natural beauty, facilities or location and fill up quickly with loyal visitors who keep coming back year after year.

-All that means is that if you want to visit one of these popular spots, you probably need to think about it ahead of time.
+So if you want to visit one of these popular spots, it’s best to plan ahead.

 While you can book online to reserve your national park campsite up to 12 months in advance, here is a list of the most popular campsites in South Australia’s national parks – and some of their busiest times – that will need to be booked at least a few months in advance to secure your spot: